 Why We Love This Project

-There are so many reasons we love this sweet project.
+There are so many reasons we love this organic hanging plant project.

-- Family friendly: what a fun craft to involve the kids in! (and did I mention, not messy!?)
+- Family friendly: what a fun craft to involve the kids in.

 More Ideas for Your Organic Hanging Nests

-This could be a great idea to host a fun event.
+These organic hanging nests could be a great excuse to host a fun event.
 Involve the kids, let them get creative.
 Host a ladies craft night giving everyone a nest and supplying a table full of craft supplies.
 Julie and I think it would make a great party craft with a unique take-home gift.
 You could have everyone donate for supplies to cover costs.
 We’re sure it would be a fun night to remember.
-Whether you turn it into a family arts and crafts project, a ladies craft night, or do it on your own we hope you have as much fun as we did with this project!
+Whether you turn it into a family arts and crafts project, a ladies craft night, or do it on your own we hope you have as much fun as we did with this project.